ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 5. By activating “Available for reporting” the custom attribute will be analyzed in the estandard reports as well.
 If this is not activated, this attribute won´t be a part of the reporting

+6. By activating "Searchable" this attribute will be considered in the Symbio standard search.

-6. By activating “language independent”, this attribute will be for every language and can´t be translated.
+7. By activating “language independent”, this attribute will be for every language and can´t be translated.

+8. By activating "Editable in Released state", this attribute may be edited even afterwards in released state.

+9. NOTE: We recommend to enter a Max text length, otherwise the default length of 81 characters will be automatically set.

-7. To apply all changes, the configuration has to be activated and applied afterwards.
+10. To apply all changes, the configuration has to be activated and applied afterwards.

       ![screen](../media/add5.png)

-Here, there are some examples explained in detail:
+Please find more details below:

 #### Add single line text attribute